-These veterinarians often use mobile X-Ray, DR radiography, and ultrasound machines and travel to where the animal resides to take a scan.
-By using the autorouting capabilities within Horos, these scans get routed to the veterinarian's Horos application and the DVM can read the scan remotely without ever having to go back to his or her office.
+These veterinarians often use mobile X-Ray, DR radiography, and ultrasound machines, traveling to the animal's location in order to take a scan.
+By using the autorouting capabilities within Horos, these scans get routed to the veterinarian's Horos application and the DVM can read the scan remotely without having to go back to his or her office.
 Equine veterinarians, such as Dr. David Priest of Priest Equine, PLLC in Kentucky, are further streamlining this process by creating and sending their reports directly out of Horos as well.

 In a recent interview about his use of Horos Cloud Reporting, Dr. Priest conveyed, “I can now utilize Horos for all reporting needs and easily send digital reports to clients via email.
 Horos Cloud Reporting provides an efficient and effective tool for reporting and report sharing.
 I use it daily.”

-In order to keep this workflow running efficiently, it is next important to be sure you have an appropriate storage strategy in place for your imaging studies.
-Having scans route to Horos on your local machine can overtime bog down your storage if they continue to build, which could lead to sluggish performance of the application.
-If you are relying on Horos as your primary archive, you want to be sure you are backing up these studies somewhere as well to avoid data loss in the event that something happens to your computer or to the application.
+In order to keep this workflow running efficiently, it's critical to ensure you have an appropriate storage strategy in place for your imaging studies.
+Having scans route to Horos on your local machine can bog down your storage over time if they continue to build up.
+This can lead to the application performing sluggishly.
+If you rely on Horos as your primary archive, you want to be sure to use another backup storage site to avoid any potential data loss.
+We've all heard horror stories about complete data loss due to a system crash so it's best to take precautionary measures just in case something happens to your computer or your Horos application.

-What we find many veterinarians prefer in addressing this challenge is to connect to Horos Cloud Storage.
+We find that many veterinarians who use Horos prefer using Horos Cloud Access, a cloud-based PACS that connects directly to your Horos workstation, as their primary or backup storage solution.
 This gives the them the ability to push their studies from their Horos application to a secure and disaster proof cloud and then clear out the local studies on their computer.
-This helps avoid the problem of running out of storage space on your computer by linking to an infinitely expandable amount of storage in the Cloud.
+This helps avoid any issue related to running out of computer storage space or slowed performance of your Horos application by linking to an infinitely expandable amount of storage in the Cloud.

-Horos Cloud Storage of studies also improves a veterinarian's ability to be mobile as it enables access to an entire archive of studies from anywhere with an internet connection.
+Using Horos Cloud Access also improves a veterinarian's mobility as it enables access to an entire archive of studies from anywhere in the world, as long as they have an internet connection.
 If studies are conducted in your office or practice, they become immediately available to you whether you are home or on the road to your next appointment.
-Additionally, it enables large animal and equine veterinarians who may be onsite with a patient the ability to pull prior studies for comparison purposes all without leaving the animal.
+Additionally, it enables large animal and equine veterinarians pull prior studies while onsite with a patient, so they can compare the latest image with the animal's past scans.

-So long as there is an internet connection available, veterinarians can view their images anytime, anywhere using Horos Cloud Storage.
-Regardless of the modality, once images are routed into Horos, they become instantly accessible and can be stored in the cloud and viewed from multiple Horos workstations.
+As long as there is an internet connection available, veterinarians can view their images anytime, anywhere using Horos Cloud Access.
+Regardless of the modality used to generate the images, once they are routed to Horos, they become instantly accessible when stored in the cloud.
+They can also be viewed from multiple Horos workstations.

-Setting up a Horos Cloud Storage account is a straightforward process and once you have your account set up, it’s easy to connect it to your Horos desktop so that you can begin sharing studies.
+Setting up a Horos Cloud Access account is a straightforward process.
+Once you have your account set up, it’s easy to connect it to your Horos desktop so that you can begin viewing studies.
 You’ll need to know the AE Title, Port, and IP address of the cloud instance before you get started.
 With these in hand, you can select Preferences from the Horos pull down menu and then select Locations from that page.
 You then press the selection to add a node and in that line enter the three values for AE Title, Port, and IP address.
 With that small amount of setup, you can query and retrieve your studies right from the cloud.

-Whether you have a multi-location practice, work with referring veterinarians, or want the ability to access your studies outside of the office, Horos Cloud features can help.
-Horos Cloud Reporting allows veterinarians to create, save, and share reports within the application, streamlining workflow and while creating professional looking reports.
-Horos Cloud Storage provides safe storage for studies, acting as a backup solution which allows users to view and analyze studies whenever they want, wherever they are.
+Whether you have a multi-location practice, work with referring veterinarians, or want the ability to access your studies outside of the office, the additional Horos help.
+Horos Cloud Reporting with Study Sharing allows veterinarians to create, save, and share reports within the application, streamlining their workflow and creating professional looking reports; they can also share studies easily and efficiently from their Horos workstation.
+Horos Cloud Access provides safe storage, acting as a backup solution that enables users to view and analyze studies whenever they want, wherever they are.